+SenTech Monitor

+ENTER PASSWORD

-SenTech Monitor ENTER PASSWORD Followed By ENT Code: 0
+Followed By ENT

+Code: 0

 Setup Menu: If the correct password is entered, the unit will display the Setup Menu Screen.
-From the Setup Menu, the refrigerant operator can access the monitoring settings (Sample Setup), the gas assigned refrigerant code to each the programmed in monitor. system configurations settings and the contact screen.
+From the Setup Menu, the operator can access the refrigerant monitoring settings (Sample Setup), the gas assigned refrigerant code to each programmed in the monitor. system configurations settings and the contact screen.